Olga Volkenstein

-Olga Akimovna Volkenstein (Ольга Акимовна Волькенштейн; 27 February 1875 – March 1942) (also spelled Volkenshteyn) was a Russian journalist, suffragist and a leader of the women's rights movement in pre-revolutionary Russia.
+Olga Akimovna Volkenstein (also spelled Volkenshteyn; Ольга Акимовна Волькенштейн; 27 February 1875 – March 1942) was a Russian journalist, suffragist and a leader of the women's rights movement in pre-revolutionary Russia.

 Early life

 Volkenstein was born in Kishinev on 27 February 1875.
-Her father was military doctor Akim Filippovich Volkenstein.
+Her father was military doctor Akim Filippovich Volkenstein, who was granted hereditary nobility in 1897, and her mother was Augusta Aronovna Volkestein.
 Her younger brother Fyodor, born in 1876, became a prominent lawyer.

 Career

 Volkenstein worked as a journalist for the newspaper Russian Thought.
 She was a member of the Saint Petersburg Literary Society.
 She published under both her own name and various pseudonyms including: V.; V—n, O.; V—ъ, O.; Viktorova, O. I.; O. V.; Olgovich and W—n, O.

 Activism

 Volkenstein was a left wing committee member of the Union for Women's Equality, which demanded equal political and voting rights for women.
 She hoped to mobilize female factory workers to the cause, was critical of the "well-to-do ladies" of the Union, and organised lecture tours to give talks on the early history of the women's movement.

 She served as a delegate to the International Woman Suffrage Alliance (IWSA) Congress in Copenhagen in 1906, and organised the first All-Russian Women's Congress.
 The Union was succeeded by the League for Women's Equality.
 Volkenstein also became a member of the Social Revolutionary Party.